lennardong/secretsanta/readme.md

 This is a fun repo to work through the secret santa problem.

+# Overall Architecture

+Lets walk through the concepts so you understand the architecture

 ## Backend Infrastructure

 **For infrastructure, you’re going to 1) deploy as source to a 2) container service**